ApolloTang/study--rush/4--w-jest-in-web-app-1/README.md

 ## Description of this project

-This version is a copy of `2--w-project-reference`.
+This version is a copy of `3--w-rig-managing-dependencies`.
+Now adding jest.
-The different is that the ui components (dependencies of web-app-1) are managed by heft and configuration are rigged.

-The rigged setup is model after this study [https://github.com/ApolloTang/study--rush--node-app/tree/main/03-node-apps-w-ts-proj-ref](https://github.com/ApolloTang/study--rush--node-app/tree/main/03-node-apps-w-ts-proj-ref).
-It was mordify so that it can handle `jsx`.